What Does HVAC Stand For, And How Does It Work?

 7. Ductwork and Vents

 Ducts and vents are distribution methods for air conditioning in an HVAC system.
 Ducts carry heated or cooled air from the HVAC unit into rooms, and vents release the air into the living space.
 Properly designed ductwork means sufficient airflow and consistent comfort throughout.
+To dive deeper into the differences, read our detailed blog on air ducts vs. air vents and how each impacts your home’s comfort and energy efficiency.

 8. Combustion Chamber